Arkleseisure/chess-bot/README.md

 Total amount of non-pawn material currently on the board.
 Used for interpolating between values used in the endgame and values used in the middlegame.

 ### Zobrist Numbers
 List of numbers used to generate 64 bit hashes for each position on the chess board.
+These hashes are not unique for each chess position but might as well be (64 bits is on the order of 10^19 so the likelihood of collisions is very low).
+They are used to detect draw by repetition, as well as index the transposition table, the opening book and the endgame tablebase (in development at time of writing).

 ### Engine
 Here are some of the data structures used by the engine: